mongodb/docs-realm/examples/cpp/README.md

 ## First-time Setup

 The project uses [CMake](https://cmake.org/) to create build files (Makefile, .xcodeproj...) for the project.
-To check if you have CMake installed:
+To check if you have CMake installed run:

 ```shell
 cmake
 ```

-If you do have CMake installed, you should see the help documentation.
-If you don't, you can install it with brew or by downloading it directly from CMake.
+If you do have CMake installed, you should see the help documentation in your terminal.
+If you don't, you can install CMake with brew or by downloading it directly from CMake.

 ```shell
 brew install cmake
 ```

-Run CMake in a gitignored directory, such as build, to generate the build configurations that you can then use to compile your app.
-If this is the first time you're setting up the project, you'll need to make the `build` directory.
+Run CMake in a gitignored directory, such as `build`, to generate build configurations that you can then use to compile your app.
+If this is the first time you're setting up the project, you'll need to make a `build` directory.

 ```shell